Soil-strengthening-MD-2022-23/E5-Partial-Charges/README.md

 # Notes

-If jupyter breaks on ubuntu, type this command in the terminal: ```python3 -m pip install ipykernel ipython -U --force-reinstall```
+If jupyter breaks on ubuntu, type this command in the terminal: ```pip install ipykernel ipython -U --force-reinstall```